10 Royal Family Holiday Traditions You Might Want to Steal Yourself

 Keeping the festivities going

 Sure, maybe you’ve heard that leaving your holiday decorations up past the first week of January is a major holiday decorating mistake.
 But rules were made to be broken, and the Queen knows it.
 To honor her father, who passed away at Sandringham on February 6, 1952, she and Prince Philip stick around long after the rest of the family has moved on.
 The couple stays in the estate and keeps the Christmas decorations up until the second week of February.
+Take a look at these rarely seen Christmas photos of the royal family.

 Going to church